dasu/syrup-sopel-modules/README.md

 Pixiv module to search pixiv (jp and en) images.
 Warning, this has a higher memory/cpu usage compared to other modules.
 ##### remind.py
 A modified remind.py (from sopel's own plugins).  defaults to minutes when entering a number, does not require a message.
 Adds a 'LP' unit of time, which is 6 minutes, for love live school idol festival players.
+##### search2.py
+A modified search.py (from sopel's own plugins).
+Mostly changed the UK->US and removed ads from showing up in results.
 ##### shadowverse.py
 Get info about cards from some random waifu card fighting game. created by @agricola
 ##### smug.py